BOHUYESHAN-APB/N-T-AI/README.md

 *   **Standard Mode**: Full-screen chat interface with Live2D character.
 *   **Mini-Window Mode**: Compact overlay showing only the Live2D character, ideal for multitasking.
 *   **Floating Window (Android)**: System-level floating window that stays on top of other apps.

+### 5. Notes, Whiteboard & Knowledge Base
+*   **Text Notes**: Built-in note system with basic Markdown support.
+Advanced Obsidian-like real-time overlay preview is currently in development (see Roadmap).
+*   **Whiteboard Notes**: Visual note type powered by an offline copy of [Excalidraw](https://github.com/excalidraw/excalidraw), used as a local-only drawing surface for sketches and diagrams.
+*   **RAG-Ready Design (Planned)**: Notes, whiteboard exports, and external documents will be connectable to the memory system as a Retrieval-Augmented Generation (RAG) source to improve answer accuracy and persona consistency.

 ---